WaelMbarki/Exploring-Airbnb-Market-Trends/README.md

 irbnb_price.csv : This is a CSV file containing data on Airbnb listing prices and locations.

-airbnb_room_type.csv: This is an Excel file containing data on Airbnb listing descriptions and room types.
+airbnb_room_type.csv: This is a csv file containing data on Airbnb listing descriptions and room types.

-airbnb_last_review.csv:This is a TSV file containing data on Airbnb host names and review dates.
+airbnb_last_review.csv:This is a csv file containing data on Airbnb host names and review dates.

 ### Tools